pmichali/lazyjack/README.md

 * How to join on the minion nodes, as need token.
 * Create makefile for building/installing.
 Build executable for immediate use?
 * Modifying NAT64/DNS64 to support external sytems that support IPv6 only addresses, without translating.
+*  Multipe successive runs of `prepare` will overwrite backup files.
+Instead of restoring /etc/hosts and /etc/resolv.conf from .bak files, reverse the changes made during `prepare`.

 ### Enhancements to consider
 * Do Istio startup.
 Useful?
 Metal LB startup?